thin fashion models

 Real or fake?
 Let us know in the comments.

 Despite visible concerns from previous events regarding thinned-out models at the London Fashion Week in 2023, significant changes haven’t been made yet.
-As witnessed by experienced fashion industry tastemakers and insiders, it’s challenging to initiate dialogue and change due to potential criticism.
+As witnessed by experienced fashion industry tastemakers and insiders, initiating dialogue and change is challenging due to potential criticism.

 Pro Tip: It’s necessary to foster a culture where diverse norms coexist through visibility established by brands, and professionals in marketing and advertising for the normalization of all body types.